About

 Our Mission

-Deadly Coders is an indigenous-owned coding initiative, established by Junior Engineers in 2021.
+Deadly Coders is an Indigenous-owned coding initiative, established by Junior Engineers in 2021.
 Our mission is to bring STEM education to every primary and secondary Indigenous child in the next 10 years.

 Junior Engineers had been delivering STEM workshops to primary and secondary school students and saw the under-representation of Aboriginal and Torres Strait Islander children in their coding workshops first-hand.